Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlDatabaseBackupLongTermRetentionPolicy.md

 ```

 ### -DefaultProfile
-The credentials, account, tenant, and subscription used for communication with azure
+The credentials, account, tenant, and subscription used for communication with Azure.

 ```yaml
 Type: IAzureContextContainer